Academic

 Policy for Transferring in Credits Toward an Advanced Certificate Link to section

-Arts, Sciences & Engineering allows no more than four credits taken prior to matriculation in a graduate program to be transferred in for the certificate program free of charge.
+Graduate students in the School of Arts & Sciences (SAS) and the Hajim School of Engineering & Applied Sciences (Hajim) are allowed no more than four credits taken prior to matriculation in a graduate program to be transferred in for the certificate program free of charge.

 If a student wishes to transfer in more than four credits for courses taken prior to matriculation in a graduate program, the student must pay for these credits.
 The cost shall be based on the per-credit tuition rate at the time the credit transfer is requested, and any graduate tuition scholarship that has been provided to the student shall be applied to this total tuition cost.

-All transfer credits must not have been used as part of the undergraduate degree program and require approval of the program (either the director of graduate studies or the chair) and the AS&E dean of graduate education and postdoctoral affairs in order to be applied to a graduate program of study.
+All transfer credits must not have been used as part of the undergraduate degree program and require approval of the program (either the director of graduate studies or the chair) and the SAS/Hajim dean of graduate education and postdoctoral affairs (or their designee) in order to be applied to a graduate program of study.

 Double Master’s Policy Link to section